50 Years Ago: Badfinger Falls Apart After ‘Wish You Were Here’

 Desperate and overwhelmed, Pete Ham hung himself in April 1975, after a night of drinking with his long-time bandmate Tom Evans.
 He cited Badfinger's manager by name in the suicide note: “I will not be allowed to love and trust everybody.
 This is better.”
 Then, “P.S.
 Stan Polley is a soulless bastard.
 I will take him with me.”

-Listen to Badfinger Perform 'Got to Get Out of Here'
+Listen to Badfinger's 'Got to Get Out of Here'

 "Joey was getting dissatisfied with the management situation and I'd found out, two albums previous to this time, that we were getting robbed really bad, you know?
 And I just overlooked it," the late Evans told Apple Daze in 1983.
 "I just felt, well, the best thing to do is just carry on, you know?
 But Peter is the type of person who, if he put his trust in someone, he would feel humiliated if he was wrong."

-Neither latter-day Badfinger album had gotten higher than No. 125.
+Neither latter-day Badfinger album rose any higher than No. 125.
 Gibbins then died in his sleep, the victim of a brain aneurysm, in 2005.
-Molland, who later continued with his own version of Badfinger, is the only one who remained from the ill-fated Wish You Were Here sessions.
+Molland became the only one who remained from the ill-fated Wish You Were Here sessions, and eventually started with his own version of Badfinger.

-"It’s frustrating," Molland told the San Diego Reader, before Polley's 2009 death.
+"It’s frustrating," Molland later argued, before Polley's 2009 death.
 "You can’t turn back the hands of time.
 The lawyers couldn’t help; it was contractual interference.
 The management company couldn’t help.
 The record company couldn’t help because the last two records hadn’t sold very well.
 And there was the Warner Bros. lawsuit going on.
 The manager was hopeless: He freely admits it now.
 He admits riding around in a limousine in New York and not reading our contracts.
 It’s just stunning.
 These people to this day still kind of fob it off to some kind of gray area over there, but the reality of it is that they were directly responsible for it."